divya-r-kamat/NLP-With-PyTorch/Sequence-to-Sequence-with-Attention/Readme.md

 ![](https://github.com/bentrevett/pytorch-seq2seq/blob/master/assets/seq2seq7.png?raw=1)

-Architecture in this is set-up in a way to reduce "information compression" by explicitly passing the context vector, $z$, to the decoder at every time-step and by passing both the context vector and embedded input word, $d(y_t)$, along with the hidden state, $s_t$, to the linear layer, $f$, to make a prediction.
+Architecture in this is set-up in a way to reduce "information compression" by explicitly passing the context vector, z, to the decoder at every time-step and by passing both the context vector and embedded input word, d(y_t), along with the hidden state, s_t, to the linear layer, f, to make a prediction.

 In this model, even though we could reduce some of this compression, our context vector still needs to contain all of the information about the source sentence.